 Majolicas

+Crossing the boundary between both Collapse and Renewal, the Majolica series reflect present environmental disasters and the hope for correction.
 Inspired by Bernard Palissy's (1510–1589) rustic-ware ceramics (which depicted nature and his fascination with the natural world), rich with diversity and absent any worries of loss.
 In the 1800s, Minton & Co. created “Naturalism Majolicas” one of the styles which became popular as the industrial landscape was growing and the realization that nature was becoming divorced from every day life.
 These Majolicas (though made of stoneware, not earthenware) reference climate change and man's interference in our environment.

 Guam Invader: The outside represents Guam today invaded by Brown Tree Snakes among the flora of the island.